fcanas/OHMKit/README.md

 OHMKit is a [mixin](http://en.wikipedia.org/wiki/Mixin) that makes it easy to keep any direct knowledge of the idiosyncrasies of the service you're consuming tucked away in a single place.

-It leverages the existing power of Key Value Coding ([KVC](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html)) that's built right in to Cocoa.
+It leverages the power of Key Value Coding ([KVC](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html)) that's built right in to Cocoa.
 It safely wraps `-setValue:forKey:` and `-setValue:forUndefinedKey:` to make calls to `setValuesForKeysWithDictionary:` extremely powerful.

 ## Contributing